-The company gave donations to the Osu Children's home located in Accra, Ghana as part of its annual corporate social responsibility.
-Amount spent during the financial year on corporate social responsibility of the company and its subsidiary is GH¢ 3,000.
+The company gave donations to the Nyamedua Children's home located in Accra, Ghana as part of its annual corporate social responsibility.
+In addition to the contribution, the company's staff dedicated their time to engage with and uplift the spirits of the children.
+Amount spent during the financial year on corporate social responsibility of the company and its subsidiary is GHz 6,600 exemplifying the Company's dedication to making a positive impact within the community it operates.